 They talk about the lender early (good sign)

-When the buyer’s agent is proactive about lender timelines, underwriting, and appraisal scheduling, it often means they’re protecting the closing date.
+When the buyer’s agent is proactive about lender timelines, underwriting, and appraisal scheduling, it often means they are protecting the closing date.
+That is good for everyone.

 They blame the lender for everything (yellow flag)

 Sometimes it really is the lender.
-But constant “the lender is slow” updates with no specifics can be cover for:
+However, constant “the lender is slow” updates with no specifics can be cover for:

-You don’t need the full story, but you do need clarity on next steps and dates.
+You do not need the full story.
+Still, you do need clarity on next steps and dates.
+If timelines start slipping, review your options with your agent before agreeing to extensions.

 Communication tells: what tone and timing usually mean

-This is where reading the buyer’s agent like a book becomes very practical.
+This is where reading the buyer’s agent becomes very practical.
+Tone matters, but documentation matters more.

 Fast replies and written confirmations

-A buyer’s agent who follows up calls with emails/text summaries is typically managing risk and keeping everyone aligned.
-That’s good for you.
+A buyer’s agent who follows up calls with emails or text summaries is typically managing risk and keeping everyone aligned.
+Therefore, that is good for you.

 Lots of phone calls, little in writing

-Not always bad, but it can create confusion later.
+This is not always bad.
+However, it can create confusion later.
 In a contract, what matters is what’s documented.
 Your agent should keep everything clean and confirm decisions in writing.

 “My buyer is very emotional”

 Translation: the buyer may be nervous, reactive, or using emotion as leverage.
-Your best move is to slow the process down to facts:
+Instead of reacting, slow the process down to facts:

 Common bad advice first-time sellers hear (and what works better)